-If it’s intimate, inner-city vibes you’re chasing with someone who knows her wine, it’s hard to go past Emma Farrelly’s carefully curated selection at Petition.
-The impressive wall of wine might look intimidating, but let the super friendly and knowledgeable staff take your taste buds for a trip around the globe.
+If it’s intimate, inner-city vibes you’re chasing, then it’s hard to go past Emma Farrelly’s carefully curated selection at Petition.
+The impressive wall of wine might look intimidating, but you’re in safe hands with Petition’s friendly and knowledgeable staff.

-State Buildings, St Georges Tce &, Barrack St, Perth
+State Buildings, St George’s Terrace & Barrack Street, Perth

 An impressive blend of Italian dining infused with the spirit of fresh WA produce, Lalla Rookh‘s menu is a lesson in relaxed decadence.
-And when it comes to wines, Sommelier Jeremy Prus stocks an award-winning offering of only the finest Italian and Australia offerings.
+And when it comes to wines, Sommelier Jeremy Prus stocks an award-winning offering of only the finest Italian and Australian drops.

 The Heritage Wine Bar

-Another sophisticated CBD delight, The Heritage Wine Bar has over 100 wines by the glass for you to work through, featuring winemakers local, national and international.
+Another sophisticated city staple, The Heritage Wine Bar boasts over 100 wines by the glass for you to work through, featuring local, national and international winemakers.
 You’ll need a bite to eat to help you along the way, and Chef Gord Kahle’s offering will satisfy tastebuds both refined and unassuming.

 458 William Street, Perth